 10 frequently asked questions - what is the Francis Report?

-This week will see the publication of the government’s full response to the Francis report.
-The report, published in February, contain the long-awaited findings of the public inquiry into Mid Staffordshire Foundation Trust.
+The Francis report, published February 2013, contained the long-awaited findings of the public inquiry into Mid Staffordshire Foundation Trust.
 Sarah Calkin answers some frequently asked questions about it.

 - What is the Francis report?

 - Why has there been a public inquiry into Mid Staffordshire Foundation Trust?